Zequez/logseq-vault/pages/Proyecto%3A Sincronario.md

 			- Cannot figure out how to make a query for the tasks 😣
 				- Figured out!
 It was "current page" instead of "current_page"; I'm still unsure about the LogSeq query language, gotta research that later.
-			- LATER Create Moon calendar view and show current moon and day -
+			- LATER Create Moon calendar view and show current moon and day
+			- LATER Publish app on Github and start deploying on Tzolkin.me -
+			-
 			-
 	-